gpaumier/gp2/src/backburner/2011 Technical Communications at Wikimedia.rst

 • I supported engineering staff in communicating on their accomplishments through various channels, notably the Wikimedia Blog.
 I scheduled and reviewed articles on a wide variety of topics, from general updates to unapologetically technical, in-depth, industry-focused posts.

-• I coordinated the writing of a chapter on the architecture of MediaWiki, for inclusion in the ‘Architecture of Open Source Applications’ book.
+• I coordinated the writing of a chapter on the architecture of MediaWiki, for inclusion in the ‘Architecture of Open Source Applications' book.
 Pulling information from multiple sources, I hierarchized and organized content into a logical, up-to-date and comprehensive description of Wikipedia's software.